Ofcom wants to make sure everyone gets the best from their phone and broadband services.

 - If this doesn’t resolve the issue, make a formal complaint to the company.
 You should find details of how to do this on the back of your bill, on their website or by asking customer services.

 - If your provider is unable to resolve your complaint, ask for a deadlock letter.
-This enables you to take your complaint to an Alternative Dispute Resolution (ADR) scheme.
+This allows you to take your complaint to an Alternative Dispute Resolution (ADR) scheme.

 ADR schemes act as an independent middleman.
 They will examine the case from both sides and reach a decision they think is fair.

 If eight weeks have passed since you first formally complained you can contact the ADR scheme directly.
-There are two ADR schemes: Ombudsman Services: Communications, and the Communications and Internet Services Adjudication Scheme (CISAS).
+There are two ADR schemes: the Communications and Internet Services Adjudication Scheme (CISAS) and Communications Ombudsman.
 All providers must belong to one of the schemes.
 Your provider will tell you which scheme it is a member of, or you can use our ADR checker.

 If you’ve had billing problems, let us know by filling out our short monitoring form.

 Although we don’t investigate individual complaints, your help in highlighting problems plays a vital part in our work and we might investigate a company if monitoring data reveals a particular problem.

 If your problem is with BT Basic or Kingston Communications’ social access package, complain to your provider.

 If this does not resolve the problem, contact Ofcom’s Consumer Contact Team on 0300 123 3333 or 020 7981 3040.
 If you want to complain in Welsh, call 020 7981 3042.